deckhouse/deckhouse/ee/modules/030-cloud-provider-openstack/docs/FAQ.md

 ## How do I set up LoadBalancer?

-**Note that Load Balancer must support Proxy Protocol to determine the client IP correctly.**
+> **Note** that Load Balancer must support Proxy Protocol to determine the client IP correctly.

 ### An example of IngressNginxController

+Below is a simple example of the `IngressNginxController' configuration:

 ```yaml
 apiVersion: deckhouse.io/v1